Nike vs Jordan sizing - How do the shoes compare?

 In our experience, performance-based shoes from both Nike and Jordan fit slightly narrower than most, with one exception being basketball shoes, as touched on earlier.

-That said, Nike does give some insight into which models to look out for in particular if you're in need of a pair for narrow feet.
+That said, Nike does give some insight into which models to look out for in particular if you need a pair for narrow feet.
 For example, its Flyknit range can feel tight-fitting at times due to the knitted mesh conforming to your foot.

 Moreover, its Free shoes can feel tighter than alternative Nike models due to the internal webbing used.
 However, this webbing is designed to distribute the pressure around your midfoot for a more comfortable, yet locked-in feel.